Choose from the following:

 This beautiful cathedral has wonderful stained glass windows and art work.
 It is built in the Rhenish Gothic style of architecture

-This building of Utah Granite is a good example of Renaissance Revival style.
-It was built in 1915 costing over 2 million.
+This building of Utah Granite was designed by Utah architect, Richard K.A.
+Kletting, and is a good example of Renaissance Revival style.
+It was begun in 1912 and completed in 1916, costing over 2 million.
 Guided tours are available.
+The building was renovated beginning in 2004 to protect against major earthquake damage and to add more up-to-date technology. .

 Joseph Smith Memorial Building